quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

   - /developing/qcalendar-agenda
 ---

-QCalendar works with Gregorian `model-value` strings for browser and app compatibility.
-Timestamp calendar adapters let a view calculate native calendar boundaries while still emitting stable Gregorian dates to the rest of your app.
+QCalendar uses Gregorian dates by default.
+When you pass a Timestamp calendar adapter with `calendar-system`, date-bearing component APIs use that adapter's native `YYYY-MM-DD` calendar dates while QCalendar keeps Gregorian interop metadata available for storage, APIs, export, analytics, and debugging.

 This is different from `locale`.
 Locale changes language and regional formatting.
 A calendar adapter changes the calendar math: year, month, day, month length, leap-year rules, and weekday calculation.